anniezhe/anniezhe/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm in my final undergraduate year studying Applied Mathematics with Data Science concentration and minoring in Computer Science at CUNY John Jay.
-I'm also a software developer with experience in creating and deploying web applications.
-Currently, I work for CodePath as a tech fellow.
-Prior to working at CodePath, I worked for Citigroup as a summer analyst, Commit to Green as a full stack intern, and Teladoc Health as a mobile intern.
+I'm a data analyst.
+I like mathematical models, and I am exploring Artificial Intelligence, Machine Learning, Data Science, and other similar fields.
+On June 2023, I graduated from CUNY John Jay with a bachelor's degree in Applied Mathematics with a concentration in Data Science and minored in Computer Science.
+I worked for CodePath as a tech fellow, Citigroup as a summer analyst, Commit to Green as a full stack intern, and Teladoc Health as a mobile intern.
 Fun fact about me is that I love ramen.